 In October 2018, New Mexico became the 6th state to offer sports betting at the local level following the US Supreme Court repeal of PASPA in May of the same year.
 Despite the state not passing a bill, the Santa Ana Star Casino and Hotel was able to offer sports betting due to it being included in a tribal pact with the state and became the first to begin accepting wagers in the state.

-But this only for land-based sportsbooks.
+So far, only land-based sportsbooks are on the table, as no movement has been made for online sports betting or mobile wagering apps.
 Can NM adults who are at least 18 years old legally place real-money bets on sports online and on mobile devices?
-We answer that question, provide our recommended list of 18+ online sportsbooks, and rundown pending bills and laws related to sports betting in the state of New Mexico.
+We answer that question, provide our recommended list of 18+ online sportsbooks, and rundown the pending bills and laws related to sports betting in the state of New Mexico.

 Can you bet on sports at age 18 in New Mexico?

 The minimum age to place a wager on sports domestically within the state of New Mexico is twenty-one.
 The legal international sports betting sites we recommend accept members at the age of eighteen, and they are allowed to do so because wagering with a sportsbook operating outside of the jurisdiction of the United States is not mentioned in state or federal gambling laws.

 Is it legal to bet at 18+ online sportsbooks in New Mexico?